CONGO RENAISSANCE BREATH CORPORATION

-To introduce computer technology, Sciences, higher level mathematics, english language in primary and secondary school at College St. Pierre located in Kinzawu-Vuete, we propose to create an innovative educational special magnet schools that will combine a creative teaching environment using low level technology and a hands-on approach to challenge the youth of Kinzawu-Vuete in the Democratic Republic Congo.
+To introduce computer technology, Sciences, higher level mathematics, english language in primary and secondary school at College St. Pierre located in Kinzawu-Vuete, we propose to create an innovative educational special magnet schools that will combine a creative teaching environment using low level technology and a hands-on approach to challenge the youth of Kinzawu-Vuete in the Democratic Republic of Congo.

 WHAT WE ARE DOING IN EDUCATION